St. Marks Anglican Church, Kennington Chibok Young Ladies Tailoring Project Based in Chibok Village in Borno State, Nigeria.

-AMDM in partnership with St. Marks Church Kennington, UK have been providing vocational training in tailoring courses for former abductees from the village of Chibok – who where kidnapped by Boko Haram a decade ago.
+St. Marks Church Kennington, UK in partnership with the family of Dr. Adrian Ogun have been providing vocational training in tailoring courses for former abductees from the village of Chibok – who where kidnapped by Boko Haram a decade ago.
 The courses started in 2021 lasting 6 months for each batch of up to 15 students.
-To date 53 former Chibok abductees have successfully completed “The Chibok Ladies Vocational Training Programme” sponsored by St. Marks Anglican Church based in Kennington, UK and AMDM.
+To date 53 former Chibok abductees have successfully completed “The Chibok Ladies Vocational Training Programme” sponsored by St. Marks Anglican Church based in Kennington, UK and the family of Dr. Adrian Ogun.
 Currently 15 new students from Chibok have embarked on a 6 months course finishing in March, 2025 bringing the total number of participants who have progressed through the vocational training programme to 68.
 The total number of young women in Chibok, Borno State abducted by Boko Haram in 2014 was 276.
 Approximately, 130 of those rescued by Government or those who escaped were enrolled at the American University Of Nigeria (AUN) In Yola, Adamawa State.
 Approximately half of those AUN students enrolled on the Chibok Ladies Vocational Training Programme.
 Up to 100 of those abducted 10 years ago from Chibok remain unaccounted for but are dearly remembered and prayed for everyday.

-Please find below the results of a questionnaire answered by over 50 trainees of the Chibok ladies Volcational training programme in 2024.
+Please find below the results of a questionnaire answered by over 50 trainees of the Chibok ladies Vocational training programme in 2024.

 RESULTS FROM 2024 QUESTIONNAIRE